hodinkee/escapement-rb/README.md

 ## Usage

 Basic usage is very straightforward.
+By default, all text must be wrapped in `<p>` tags.
+Each root-level `<p>` tag will be parsed as a separate paragraph, and will be a separate object in the results array.

 ``` ruby
 body = "<p>Escapement is <strong>great</strong>!</p>"